909.884.6451

 • Respected by judges, prosecutors and defense attorneys; and an outstanding example upon which all lawyers should model their professional practice

-December 2, 2012 – NEWS ABOUT OUR FIRM…
+December 2, 2012

-San Bernardino law practice is a family affair for Kassel and sons
+San Bernardino Law Practice is a Family Affair for Kassel and Sons

 “The Sun News”, by Joe Nelson, Staff Writer 12/02/12

 (San Bernardino) – As a child growing up in downtown San Bernardino in the 1930s and 1940s, Philip Kassel always marveled at the extravagant county court house as he passed by nearly every day to and from Jefferson Elementary School.
+The building’s classical Italian Renaissance-style architecture and colonnade of concrete columns beckoned Kassel into its courtrooms, where he said he would regularly observe trial proceedings and hearings.
+It’s how he fell in love with the law.

 “Sometimes the bailiffs would run me out,” said Kassel, 86, who still runs his criminal defense practice, Kassel & Kassel, with son Gregory in San Bernardino.
 “I knew by the time I was in high school I wanted to be a lawyer.
 It seemed like a good way to help people.”